w3c/wcag3/guidelines/groups/policy-and-protection/information-privacy/safe-content.md

 ---

-Content author(s) programmatically (and visually?) indicate content that may be inappropriate or cause harm as identified by an existing standard, policy, or regulation OR identified through user research and provide a mechanism to avoid it is provided.
+:term[Content] author(s) programmatically (and visually?) indicate content that may be inappropriate or cause harm as identified by an existing standard, policy, or regulation OR identified through user research and provide a mechanism to avoid it is provided.